 A. James Clark Scholars Program

 The A. James Clark Scholars Program was established through a partnership between the A. James & Alice B. Clark Foundation and the Johns Hopkins Whiting School of Engineering to honor the legacy of A. James Clark, a noted engineer, businessman, and philanthropist.
 Mr. Clark, a construction pioneer who built many of Washington, D.C.’s iconic buildings, never forget that his business successes began with an engineering scholarship.

 Clark Scholars at Hopkins form a cohort of some of the most talented engineering students in the nation.
 Working together under the guidance of a faculty mentor, Clark Scholars participate in specialized academic programs and service opportunities designed to develop future leaders and enhance their undergraduate experience.

 Throughout the year, Clark Scholars network with professional engineers, learn from experts in their fields during leadership seminars, and contribute to their community through guided service-learning projects.
 Scholars gain practical engineering experience as part of an innovation team, comprised of fellow Clark Scholars, and are challenged to develop solutions to real-world societal needs.
 The program also provides students resources and assistance finding internships based on their interests and fields of study.

-Scholars will meet annually with representatives from the Clark Foundation to discuss their Johns Hopkins experiences, will speak with professional engineers from the Clark Construction Company, and will be invited to an annual lunch with the Dean of the Whiting School of Engineering.
+Scholars will meet annually with representatives from the Clark Foundation to discuss their Hopkins experiences, will speak with professional engineers from the Clark Construction Company, and will be invited to an annual lunch with the Dean of the Whiting School of Engineering.

-If you qualify for aid, the A. James Clark Scholars Program provides a generous grant, which does not need to be repaid, to replace the student loan component in your financial aid package.
+The A. James Clark Scholars Program provides a generous grant, which does not need to be repaid, to use toward college costs.

 To be considered for the Clark Scholars Program, students must be U.S. Citizens or Permanent Residents.
 Clark Scholars are selected based on the following criteria: